fastly/terraform-provider-fastly/docs/resources/service_vcl.md

 - `format_version` (Number) The version of the custom logging format used for the configured endpoint.
 Can be either `1` or `2`. (default: `2`).
 - `placement` (String) Where in the generated VCL the logging call should be placed.
 - `region` (String) The region that log data will be sent to.
 Default: `US`
 - `response_condition` (String) The name of the condition to apply.

+<a id="nestedblock--logging_newrelicotlp"></a>
+### Nested Schema for `logging_newrelicotlp`

+Required:

+- `name` (String) The unique name of the New Relic OTLP logging endpoint.
+It is important to note that changing this attribute will delete and recreate the resource
+- `token` (String, Sensitive) The Insert API key from the Account page of your New Relic account

+Optional:

+- `format` (String) Apache style log formatting.
+Your log must produce valid JSON that New Relic OTLP can ingest.
+- `format_version` (Number) The version of the custom logging format used for the configured endpoint.
+Can be either `1` or `2`. (default: `2`).
+- `placement` (String) Where in the generated VCL the logging call should be placed.
+- `region` (String) The region that log data will be sent to.
+Default: `US`
+- `url` (String) The optional URL of a New Relic trace observer to send logs to.
+Must be a New Relic domain name.
+- `response_condition` (String) The name of the condition to apply.